Current Research Projects

 Meadow's Professor in Semiarid Land Ecology

 Effects of Population Density on White-tailed Deer and Their Habitat

 Principle investigators: Charles A. DeYoung, David G. Hewitt, and Tim Fulbright

 Project Coordinator: Kim Echols

-Graduate Students Focusing on Habitat Relationships: Master of Science - - Blaise Korzekwa, Lindsey Phillips, Lindsay Roberts, and Justin Pierce Young
+Graduate Students Focusing on Habitat Relationships: Master of Science - - Blaise Korzekwa, Lindsey Phillips, Lindsay Roberts, Justin Pierce Young, Ashley Wilson, and Onalise Hill.

 Funding: Private donors, Houston Safari Club

 Our research team consisting of Drs.
-Charles DeYoung, David Hewitt, Don Draeger of the Comanche Ranch, and myself are conducting research to determine effects of increasing deer density on white-tailed deer productivity, population dynamics, and habitat.
-The specific focus of my graduate students within the larger study are the effects of deer density on space use by deer and vegetation dynamics.
+Charles DeYoung, David Hewitt, Don Draeger of the Comanche Ranch, and myself are conducting research to determine effects of increasing deer density on white-tailed deer productivity, population dynamics, and vegetation.
+The specific focus of graduate students focused on habitat within the larger study are the effects of deer density on space use by deer and vegetation dynamics.
 Results of this research are critically needed to help landowners set target white-tailed deer densities that will not result in habitat degradation.

 For more information on the study [click here].